YonSci/gdp-nowcasting-ml/_episodes/09-implement-ml-models-to-nowcast-gdp.md

 ### **Hyperparameter Tuning & Cross Validation**

-**Optimization**: "Hyperparameter optimization was achieved through an exhaustive grid search approch over a predefined parameter space.
+**Optimization**: Hyperparameter optimization was achieved through an exhaustive grid search approch over a predefined parameter space.

 **Cross-Validation Strategy**: Time-series cross-validation, such as sklearn.TimeSeriesSplit, was employed to ensure robust performance evaluation.